pepijngbr/skript-docs/src/assets/tutorials/api/functions.md

 ## Creating a new builder

-First, create a new builder to start building our function.
+First, create a new `DefaultFunction.Builder`.
 This builder takes the `SkriptAddon` instance of your addon, the name of the function, and the return type of the function.
 Since our function always returns an array of strings, we can specify the return type as `String[].class`.
 If our function only returned a single string value, the return type would be `String.class`.